-Jessica Bauwens-Sugimoto is a postdoctoral research associate at Kyoto Seika University International Manga Research Center (IMRC).
-She came to Japan after completing degrees in Japanese Studies and Anthropology at Leuven Catholic University, and in 2007 received her Ph.D. (in Humanities) from Osaka University.
-Her research focuses on issues of gender and ethnicity in Manga, Comics, and media fandoms, covering yaoi, cosplay, fashion, dolls, and censorship.
-She is also active as a translator and teaches courses in Media Studies and Popular Culture at several universities in the Kansai area.
+Jessica Bauwens-Sugimoto is a full-time lecturer at Ryukoku University, Faculty of Intercultural Communication.
+She came to Japan after completing degrees in Japanese Studies and Anthropology at Leuven Catholic University, and in 2007 received her Ph.D. from Osaka University.
+Her research focuses on issues of gender and ethnicity in popular culture, and she has published numerous papers and essays in the field of comics studies.

 Shelley Culbertson: Correspondent for Ireland

 Shelley Culbertson is a PhD researcher in the Centre for Media Research at the University of Ulster, Coleraine, Northern Ireland.
 She holds a BA in Media Studies and a Masters of Research in Genders and Sexuality within Sequential Art.
 Her thesis topic is “A Psychoanalytical Analysis of Pre-Oedipal and Oedipal Representations of Selected Comic Book Heroines”.
 She is currently working on an article discussing the unconscious fascination with death and displacement within Irish mythic narrative and the impact such story telling has had on the comic creators in N Ireland.
 Her particular interest is in the up and coming London Derry based Zombie Hi! series.

 Will Grady: Correspondent for the UK